 Despite the intense dependence that is known to form in those who abuse opioids, there is treatment available.
-Addiction cannot be cured, but it can be treated so that recovering addicts can utilize healthy coping skills and establish lifestyle changes that support their continued recovery.
+Addiction cannot be cured.
+However, addiction can be treated so that recovering addicts can utilize healthy coping skills and establish lifestyle changes that support their continued recovery.
 For many, part of that treatment includes the use of Vivitrol.

 What is Vivitrol?

 Vivitrol is a prescription medication that is capable of helping recovering opioid addicts maintain their sobriety.
-The main ingredient, naltrexone, is offered in tablet form, however the brand name Vivitrol medication is administered in a once monthly shot.
-Vivitrol is an opioid blocker, which means that it blocks the opioid receptors in the brain so that if a person goes to use opioids, they will not feel the desired effects of them.
+The main ingredient, naltrexone, is offered in tablet form.
+However, the brand name Vivitrol medication is administered in a once monthly shot.
+Vivitrol is an opioid blocker.
+It blocks opioid receptors in the brain so if a person uses opioids, they will not feel the desired effects.
 It serves as medication that stops cravings from developing, as well as deters individuals from relapsing through further opioid abuse.

-Vivitrol cannot be taken at the same time opioids are being abused or when a person is actively detoxing from them.
+Vivitrol cannot be taken at the same time opioids are being abused.
+It also can’t be taken when a person is actively detoxing from them.
 This injection can only be given if the patient has stopped using opioids at least 7 to 14 days before receiving the shot.
-There is an extremely important reason for this — receiving a dose of Vivitrol while opioids are still in the system can trigger the onset of sudden opioid withdrawal.
+There is an extremely important reason for this.
+Receiving a dose of Vivitrol while opioids are still in the system can trigger the onset of sudden opioid withdrawal.
 This is a severe condition that can end in death if not properly treated by a medical professional.